arbazzkhann/Backend/Node JS/19. Authentication and Authorization/README.md

 3. Use the **email** and **password validations** in the **post handler**.

 4. Change the **signup.ejs** to **show the error**.
 And **accepts the old values**.

+## Adding User Model:

+1. Define a new User Model with following fields
+    * firstName and lastName (required),
+    * email (required, unique)
+    * password (required)
+    * userType (possible values, "guest", "post")

+2. In the POST signup handler, create a new user with the fields from request and redirect to /login after the user.